 - Chop cabbage, onion, red bell pepper, carrots and ham and add to slow cooker.

-- Add Spike Seasoning (affiliate link), garlic, parsley, Vegeta Gourmet Seasoning (if using; affiliate link), bay leaves and black pepper.
+- Add Spike Seasoning (affiliate link), garlic, parsley, Beau Monde Seasoning, bay leaves and black pepper.

-- Pour in ham stock, chicken, or vegetable stock and water.
-(You may want to add a little salt if you don’t use ham stock.)
+- Pour in chicken stock and water and add Goya Ham Flavor Concentrate.
+(You may want to add a little salt if you don’t use the ham packets.)

 - Cook on high for 4-6 hours, until cabbage is meltingly soft and carrots are tender.

 - Serve hot, sprinkled with Parmesan cheese if desired.